Diusrex/DataStructures/Heap/pairing_heap/README.md

 To compile the tests, just run `make`.
 To run tests, run `./tests`.

-To compare Dijkstras, first compile using `make dijkstra`.
-- To run the re-insertion version of dijkstras, run `./dijkstra reinsert`.
-- To run the key update version of dijkstras, run `./dijkstra updatekey`.
-- To run the dijkstras without any graph output, instead run it as `./dijkstra {reinsert/updatekey} less_out`

-* As well, you will need to pipe in the graph itself - the options stored in data/ are graph250.in, graph1000.in, and graph4000.in.
-    All of the graphs are quite dense, and were from http://www.info.univ-angers.fr/pub/porumbel/graphs/ (dsjc250.5, dsjc1000.1 and 4000.5).
-    Note that 4000.5 has a large amount of input, so loading input from file takes most of the running time...

 ### Details source

 Used https://brilliant.org/wiki/pairing-heap/ for the outline for implementation.